jpgordon00/PlayFabUnityUpdater/README.md

 - Requests URI for and only downloads missing files.
 - Clients only download files that are missing.
 Incase of error during a download, the updater removes partially downloaded files and leaves completed downloads.
 On the next update invokation, the updater will only request the URI's for and download missing files.

+## What I learned.
+- Best practices for deploying and developing Azure Functions apps using [Visual Studio](https://visualstudio.microsoft.com/) and [Visual Studio Code](https://code.visualstudio.com/).
+- Best practices for data storage and player management using PlayFab.
+- This project's design decision to be as modular as possible saved me a significant amount of development time.
+While this project was created for a multiplayer game, it was very easy to extract and upload as a standalone component.
+- JSON parsing and async programming in C#.

 ## How do I use this?
 # Setup:
 - Add the field 'Versions' as JSON in internal title data.